 The Value Added Tax or VAT is a form of sales tax created in Europe in the middle of 1950’s and now in force under different names (VAT, GST and Consumption Tax) in more than 160 countries around the world.
 In France, this tax is levied on the value of goods purchased or imported in the country.
-The standard rate in 2017 is 20% and there are also reduced rates applicable to specific goods or services.
+The standard VAT rate in France in 2020 is 20% and there are also reduced rates applicable to specific goods or services.

-This guidance on VAT refund procedure in France is intended for foreign companies which are seeking to know how they can claim back VAT they have paid on their business expenses in France.
+This guidance on VAT refund procedure in France is intended to help foreign companies which are seeking to know how they can claim back VAT they have paid on their business expenses in France.

 1. The claimant should be a registered business

 All tips posted here are intended only to businesses willing to recover VAT in France under the 8th or 13th Directive procedure.
 The word “business” means that you are a legal entity (company or sole proprietorship) duly registered as such in your home country.

 A non-profit organization such as a professional association is eligible for VAT refund in France if it can provide a VAT/GST certificate in the country of establishment.